nens/threedi-docs/source/d_settings_objects.rst

      - Text
      - No
      - m MSL
      - Location of your initial groundwater level file, relative to the location of your sqlite in the folder-structure.
 It should look something like *rasters\\initial_groundwater_level.tif*.
+This superseeds any global initial groundwater level.
 See :ref:`groundwater` for more details.
      - Terrain information
    * - Initial groundwater level
      - Initial_groundwater_level
      - Decimal number
      - No
      - m MSL
      - Initial groundwater level.
-This is superseded in case an initial groundwater level file is provided.
+This global value is superseded in case an initial groundwater level file is provided.
 See :ref:`groundwater` for more details.
      - Terrain information
    * - Initial groundwater level type
      - initial_groundwater_level_type